 - Driving under the influence – Drivers who are intoxicated by alcohol, illegal drugs, or prescription or over-the-counter medications that compromise their ability to drive safely

-- Driver fatigue – Drivers who are drowsy due to lack of adequate rest, which can be just as dangerous as drunkenness, according to the Centers for Disease Control (CDC)
+- Driver fatigue – Drivers who are drowsy due to a lack of adequate rest, which can be just as dangerous as drunkenness, according to the Centers for Disease Control (CDC)

 - Aggressive driving – Drivers who engage in aggressive or reckless behaviors such as speeding, lane weaving, tailgating, or failing to check blind spots